panglesd/odoc/doc/driver.md

 ```

 Finally, we generate an index of all values, types, ...
 This index is meant to be consumed by search engines, to create their own index.
 It consists of a JSON array, containing entries with the name, full name, associated comment, link and anchor, and kind.
-Generating the index is done in two phases.
-The first one is done via `odoc compile-index`, which create a `index-index.odoc` file.
-This file is used when aggregating multiple indexes, and for search engine which prefer to read OCaml values than JSON.
-The second one, `odoc generate-index`, generates from an `odoc` index a JSON value which contains all entries in JSON format.
-This second format is meant to be consumed by search engines written in other languages than OCaml.
+Generating the index is done via `odoc compile-index`, which create a json file.
+This second format is meant to be consumed by search engines to populate their search index.
+Search engines written in OCaml can also call the `Odoc_model.Fold.unit` and  `Odoc_model.Fold.page` function, in conjunction with `Odoc_search.Entry.entry_of_item` in order to get a (version stable) OCaml value of each element to be indexed.

 ```ocaml env=e1
 let index_generate ?(ignore_output = false) () =